psu-de/MineSharp/README.md

 Create Minecraft bots with C#
 Inspired by [Mineflayer](https://github.com/PrismarineJS/mineflayer)

+If you're interested in this project, feel free to contribute!

 # Projects
 ## MineSharp.Core
 Contains core functionality like Logging, Basic Minecraft Types and versioning